cs357/textbook/notes/svd.md

 * Cost of solve: $$O(n^2)$$
 * Cost of decomposition $$O(n^3)$$.
 Recall that SVD and LU have the same asymptotic behavior, however the number of operations - the constant factor before the $$n^3$$ - for the SVD is larger.

+## Footnotes
+<p id="footnote-1">1.
+See <a href="https://web.archive.org/web/20241120230934/https://math.stackexchange.com/questions/1087064/non-zero-eigenvalues-of-aat-and-ata">this Math Stack Exchange post</a> for a brief explanation.</p>

 ## Review Questions